1. Could you please tell us the basic stations of your career at Clyde Bergemann?

-3.)
-Why did you pick Clyde Bergemann as your employer?
+2. This is a steady success story!
+Why did you originally pick Clyde Bergemann as your employer?

-5.)
-How do you motivate yourself and your people?
+5. How do you motivate yourself and your team?